OpenLMLab/LEval/README.md

 We also implement the retrieval-based method using [langchain](https://github.com/hwchase17/langchain).

 ### A flask-based annotation website for jsonl files
-We have also released a very easy-to-use annotation website for LEval.
+We have also released a very easy-to-use annotation website for L-Eval.
 To run this script, you should install flask.
 The script is used to view and annotate local jsonl files.
 Start running the website on `127.0.0.1:5000` by:
 ```
 python Tools/web_annotate_jsonl.py --path LEval-data/Generation/meeting_summ.jsonl --mode begin --new_pairs_num 1